Being A Father

 He left $100 million, which went to his wife, son and daughter (the kids are in their late 20s).
 I had a meeting with the family recently.
 The son’s wife was a few days away from giving birth to a baby girl.
 As the son and I were talking about his upcoming fatherhood, I asked him what kind of father he wants to be.
 He said, “I don’t want to be like my father.”
 I was a bit surprised and asked why.

-He said, After my father passed away, his friends would tell me how he was this larger-than-life, gregarious man.
+After my father passed away, his friends would tell me how he was this larger-than-life, gregarious man.
 I never saw that man.
 My father worked 16 hour days, seven days a week.
 He worked in the basement – he’d come up for dinner and go back down.
 He never spent time with me or my sister.
 My mom did everything, from driving us to school to taking me to football practice.
 I always felt like I was raised by my mother.
 I don’t want to be like that.
 I want to be there for my kids.

-He went on, My father thought till the last moment that he’d beat the cancer, and so he never expressed his true feelings to me or my sister.
+My father thought till the last moment that he’d beat the cancer, and so he never expressed his true feelings to me or my sister.
 A year later my father’s friend told me that my father confided in him that he wished he’d spent more time with us kids.

 Listening to him, I felt a sudden urge to run home and hug my children.
 I also felt enormous sadness.
 I was thinking, what if he had worked eight or maybe even ten hours a day instead of 16 and had left his kids a $10-million pile rather than $100 million?
 Would it really have made a difference for his kids’ lives?
 They are wonderful, thoughtful young adults who don’t have pretentious lifestyles (they live in $200,000 houses and drive modest cars).
 His son would probably trade all his money for a father who was there for him.